-292 Noting that the benefits of such an approach are even more limited if it is considered that they would only be attributable to owners of newly constructed houses that incurred significant subsidence damage as it would only be newly constructed houses that are covered under a model where subsidence cover is provided through home indemnity insurance.
+290 Noting that the benefits of such an approach are even more limited if it is considered that they would only be attributable to owners of newly constructed houses that incurred significant subsidence damage as it would only be newly constructed houses that are covered under a model where subsidence cover is provided through home indemnity insurance.

-- consumers stand to incur large financial losses, with extreme cases of subsidence causing irreparable damage to houses and rendering land unfit to build on; - consumers cannot reasonably be informed about the risks they face from no fault subsidence when they purchase a home, given the expense of geotechnical investigations293; and - consumers are not able to access a market-based solution to protect themselves because private sector insurers do not offer subsidence insurance.
+- consumers cannot reasonably be informed about the risks they face from no fault subsidence when they purchase a home, given the expense of geotechnical investigations;291 and - consumers are not able to access a market-based solution to protect themselves because private sector insurers do not offer subsidence insurance.

-In exploring alternative options for a consumer protection framework, the Authority considered the suitability of the following approaches, which were developed by the Department of Commerce:294
+In exploring alternative options for a consumer protection framework, the Authority considered the suitability of the following approaches, which were developed by the Department of Commerce:292

 - Legislation of mandatory warranty provisions for new houses this option is not deemed suitable for no fault subsidence simply because there is no rationale for a builder having to honour a warranty that stands against something that is neither due to the fault of the builder or within the control of the builder.
 Furthermore, warranties on new houses would not provide cover for all owners of existing houses in Western Australia.
-There is no clear rationale in only providing protection for owners of new houses (which, as noted above, in 2011 accounted for only 2.5 per cent of the State's stock of separate houses) as subsidence may affect existing and new houses. - Establishment of a mandatory fidelity fund under this option either home builders295 or consumers would make a contribution to a fidelity fund that could then be used to provide payment to consumers adversely affected by subsidence.
+There is no clear rationale in only providing protection for owners of new houses (which, as noted above, in 2011 accounted for only 2.5 per cent of the State's stock of separate houses) as subsidence may affect existing and new houses. - Establishment of a mandatory fidelity fund under this option either home builders293 or consumers would make a contribution to a fidelity fund that could then be used to provide payment to consumers adversely affected by subsidence.
 As in the case above, the Authority considers that there is no clear rationale in only providing protection for owners of new houses.
 Furthermore, the Authority considers it unlikely that the administrative and compliance costs associated with such an approach would be justified by the benefits as measured by the consumer protection offered simply because of the very limited number of cases of significant subsidence damage. - Application of a mandatory government levy this option would involve the State Government adding a levy to an existing fee or tax (such as local government rates or land tax) in order to raise sufficient funds to pay claims for dwellings affected by ground subsidence.
 While attractive in that all owners of houses could be targeted, the Authority again considers it unlikely that the administrative and compliance costs associated with a mandatory levy would be justified by the benefits as measured by the consumer protection offered simply because of the very limited number of cases of significant subsidence damage.